sisoma2/CTF-Writeups/2019/UAM/Dragon_Ball_Episodio_3/README.md

 !['Static solution'](images/Static_solution.PNG)

-I used a little Python script to automate the XOR operation it's in the `solver.py` file.
+I used a short Python script to automate the XOR operation, I saved the script in the `solver.py` file.
 If we check this value in the challenge we can see it works:

 !['Flag OK'](images/Flag_OK.PNG)